D3Engineering/d3-ti-kit/README.md

 * history.pkl - the history object returned by keras’ model.fit() function, exported by pickel.
 Depending on your config.py settings, this directory may also contain various epoch-val_acc.ckpt files, saved by the [ModelCheckpoint](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ModelCheckpoint) callback.Training in the Cloud.

-## Demo using Amazon Sagemaker Neo and AWS Greengrass
+## Demo using Amazon Sagemaker Neo and AWS IoT Greengrass

 ### Introduction
 This section covers the approach for inference at the Edge based on AWS IoT Greengrass ML and Amazon SageMaker Neo to train and deploy the ML model.